NexPlayer/Unity-SDK/basic/quickstart-guide.md

 After importing the Unity package into your Unity project, you should perform the following steps:

 1. Create the NexPlayer™ GameObjects by either using the NexPlayer™ Context Menu at the top or right clicking in the Hierarchy (Object Context Menu):
-	- “NexPlayer_Manager”
+	- "NexPlayer_Manager"
-	- “NexPlayer_UI”
+	- "NexPlayer_UI"
-	- “NexPlayerSamplesController”
+	- "NexPlayerSamplesController"
-2. Set “NexPlayer_Manager” references to the UI elements automatically by clicking on the button “Set UI References”.
+2. Set "NexPlayer_Manager" references to the UI elements automatically by clicking on the button "Set UI References".
-3. Select any of the different samples provided by NexPlayer™ on the “NexPlayerSamplesController”.
+3. Select any of the different samples provided by NexPlayer™ on the "NexPlayerSamplesController".
 4. Change the NexPlayer™ component inside NexPlayer_Manager with the required stream settings.
 	- Set Media Source Values (PlayMode, Url, isLiveStream, HTTP Headers and DRM).
 	- Set Media Output Section Values (RenderMode and Rendering
 	- Set the Playback Properties (Autoplay, Loop…).

 To display a video in your own RenderTexture object, remember to add a material to the object that contains the same texture as you referenced in the player.
-Standard materials can be found in Packages → NexPlayer™ SDK → NexPlayer™ → Materials.
+Standard materials can be found in **Packages > NexPlayer SDK > NexPlayer > Materials**.

 It's recommended to refer to section [Build Configuration](/platforms/platforms.md), of the desired platform, before building the project.

 ### Sample Scene

-The NexPlayer™ Plugin for Unity provides different samples that can be created on a blank scene through Unity’s Context Menus.
+The NexPlayer™ Plugin for Unity provides different samples that can be created on a blank scene through Unity's Context Menus.
 Once created, it offers 10 different use cases that can be easily chosen in the NexPlayerSamplesController Inspector.

 *Context Menu 1*
 ![](../assets/basic/quick7.png)